udu-games/UDU_SDK_package/README.md

   **Fix:** Install git on the same drive as the Unity Hub installation.

-### Method 2: Install from disk  using the Package Manager.
+### Method 2: Install from disk using Unity Package Manager.

 1. From the repository click on Code > Download ZIP.
 2. Download and extract the ZIP file to your pc.